-The worst thing you can do for your health—both mental and physical—is succumb to the stereotype of geeks and nerds being basement dwellers.
+The worst thing you can do for your health—both mental and physical—is succumb to the stereotype that geeks and nerds are basement dwellers who never go outside.

 2. Pokemon Go

 Remember Pokemon Go?
 The hype has definitely died down since its debut in 2016, but plenty of people are still playing it—and it's still a really fun reason to go out and explore.

 This augmented reality mobile game uses your phone's GPS and camera to project different Pokemon in real-world locations.
 You track them down and use Poke Balls to catch them.
 And there are other features to keep you engaged, like gyms and raids.

 But the whole point is to get you wandering around and catching Pokemon in the wild to grow your collection.
 It's highly addictive and a great way to get some light exercise into your daily routine.